B-Salinas/All-Things-App-Academy/Notes/Module-4/week-10/SQL.md

 | patel_kush_12  | melvin-howard-torme |
 | bdorsey        | b.d.o.r.s.e.y       |

-# Continue
+# SQL Commands

-Quite your session by typing `\q` into the postgres terminal.
+You can quit your psql session anytime by typing `\q` into the terminal:
 ```
 postgres=# \q
 ```

-# SQL Commands